It has long been proved and tested that effects pedals bring a huge difference to our solos and performances. These pedals are like a gift from above.

 Another spotlight-stealer from Dunlop is the GCB95, which is also from its Cry Baby series.
 With its affordability and excellent performance, it will easily catch your attention.
 It produces the classic wah sound that would remind you of 60s music.

 The GCB95 comes with 100K ohm Hot Potz potentiometer which makes it responsive and quick.
-It also features a heavy-duty die cast housing, so you’re sure that this one is built to last.
+It also features heavy-duty die-cast housing, so you’re sure that this one is built to last.
 Producing a range of great quality wah sounds, the GCB95 is clearly worth your money.

 - Robust hardware and body